Available 24h

 Description

-Zatta Antonio Paduan by Giovanni Valle Giustinopolitano, Venice 1784 An enchanting and detailed geographical map of the territory of Padua taken from the monumental work Atlante Novissimo, illustrated and supplemented with observations and discoveries made by the most famous and contemporary geographers, by Antonio Zatta, published in four volumes, with maps of the entire world, between 1775–1785 at the Remondini printing house in Venice.
-In the upper left corner, in an elegant cartouche of rustic character, which departs from the Renaissance reminiscences of previous cartographers, is the title "Il Padovano di Giovanni Valle Giustinopolitano di Nuova Projezione", followed by the publisher's signature Antonio Zatta and the date 1784.
-Beyond the graduated margin, the directions of the world are indicated, and in the lower left corner is the engraver's signature G. Zuliani inc. and on the right, the designer G. Pitteri wrote.
-The title emphasizes that the cartographic source Zatta used in creating the map is the model of Giovanni Valle.
+Antonio Zatta's Paduan map by Giovanni Valle Giustinopolitano, Venice 1784.
+An exquisite and detailed geographical map of the territory of Padua, derived from the monumental work Atlante Novissimo, illustrated and supplemented with observations and discoveries made by the most renowned and contemporary geographers, authored by Antonio Zatta, published in four volumes with maps of the entire world, between 1775–1785 at the Remondini printing house in Venice.
+In the upper left corner, within an elegant, rustic-style cartouche that departs from the Renaissance reminiscences of previous cartographers, is the title “Il Padovano di Giovanni Valle Giustinopolitano di Nuova Projezione,” followed by the publisher's signature Antonio Zatta and the date 1784.
+Beyond the graduated margin, the cardinal directions are indicated, and in the lower left corner, there is the engraver G. Zuliani inc. signature, with the designer G. Pitteri written to the right.
+The title emphasizes that the cartographic source used by Zatta in creating the map is Giovanni Valle's model.

-The beautiful map is oriented so that north is at the top and in a rather innovative way presents only the area of Padua, with the bordering provinces marked in large letters (Trentino at the top, Vicenza on the left, and Polesine di Rovigo at the bottom), but without providing their characteristics or geographical representation; This allowed, combined with the coloring of the contours of the internal divisions, to focus attention on the actual subject of the map.
+This beautiful map is oriented with north at the top and presents, in a rather innovative way, only the area of Padua, with the bordering provinces marked with large letters (Trentino at the top, Vicenza on the left, and Polesine di Rovigo at the bottom), but without providing their characteristics or geographical representation; this allowed, combined with the coloring of the internal boundary contours, to focus attention on the actual subject of the map.

-Classicist furniture is the Louis XVI style, which also strongly references ancient architecture.
-Interesting and noteworthy are all antique products in the Rococo and Louis XV styles.
-Next is Baroque, whose name comes from the Portuguese barocco – which translates to an irregularly developed pearl.
-These were very representative pieces of furniture, meant to literally ooze glamour and play a significant role in luxury.
-Exceptional, selectively used materials were employed to further emphasize the lofty tone of these products.
+Classical style furniture, such as Louis XVI, also strongly references ancient architecture.
+Noteworthy are antique products in Rococo and Louis XV styles.
+The next style is Baroque, derived from the Portuguese word barocco—meaning an irregularly developed pearl.
+These were highly representative pieces designed to radiate splendor and play a significant role in luxury.
+Unique, selectively used materials were employed to further emphasize the grandeur of these items.

-Today, we can observe how much influence the Baroque style had on today's classic furniture, which is designed with great similarity to the past era.
-Another significant style is the Renaissance, which flourished in the 15th and 16th centuries and also left a significant mark on the art of furniture making.
-The Renaissance style was quite heavy and massive.
-Brown stains were used, as well as cornices, strong plinths, and bas-reliefs.
-It can certainly be said that these were quite specific products, but they offered many new possibilities, such as the construction of sideboards or generally broadly understood chest furniture.
-Here, too, there was an interest in mythology and ancient times, so supports or legs took on animal forms.
+Today, we can observe how much the Baroque style influenced modern classical furniture, which is designed with a strong resemblance to the former era.
+An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture-making art.
+Renaissance furniture was quite heavy and massive, using brown stains, moldings, sturdy bases, and bas-reliefs.
+These were quite distinctive products but also opened new possibilities, such as the construction of buffets or broadly defined chest furniture.
+They also reflected an interest in mythology and ancient times, with supports and legs often taking animal forms.

-Lion's paws, eagle's heads – this is a common sight in the Renaissance style.
-Currently, many global brands recreate such crafted furniture, taking examples from Italian or French creators.
-It is a manifestation of admiration and care for the history of the most beautiful Renaissance antiques.
-It is important to remember that in each country, furniture making was perceived differently, so each style in a given country had its separate character.
-This is very important, especially when searching for the right luxury antique for your interior.
+Lion paws, eagle heads—these are common motifs in Renaissance style.
+Currently, many global brands reproduce furniture inspired by Italian and French creators.
+This reflects admiration and respect for the history of the most beautiful Renaissance antiques.
+It is important to remember that furniture production was perceived differently in each country, so each style had its unique character.
+This is especially important when searching for a luxurious antique that suits your interior.

 Attributes / Details